emilybaur/CSD-WDM/README.md

 ### Loading Data

-The user will provide two sets of data: training data and testing data.
+The user will provide two sets of data: historical data (loaded as historical_data) and forecast data (loaded as forecast_data).

-Testing data will include data from three years: one drought year, one average year, and one surplus year.
+The historical data will be divided into training and testing data with the identification of three years: one drought year, one average year, and one surplus year.
+The training data will be used to calibrate the model and should not be less than 30 years.
+The testing data will be used in order to quantify the accuracy of the model's predictions when making predictions for varying conditions.

-Training data will include data from all years besides those selected as the testing data.
-Training data should not be less than 30 years.
+The forecast data set will include the conditions anticipated by the user for the year which the prediction is being made for.

-Training data and testing data files should each contain an excel file for each month.
+Historical and forecast data files should each contain an excel file for each month.
 Excel files should have features listed along the top as column titles and years listed along the left side as row titles.
 These excel files will be loaded into a python dictionary format with the help of the provided template.

-Features may include:
+Features may include the following or any other features desired by the user:

 | Feature | Suggested Units | Label |
 | --- | --- | --- |